core/num/

 /// Also note that "propagation" of NaNs here doesn't necessarily mean that the bitpattern of a NaN

-/// operand is conserved; see [explanation of NaN as a special value](f32) for more info.
+/// operand is conserved; see the [specification of NaN bit patterns](f32#nan-bit-patterns) for more info.

 #[must_use = "this returns the result of the comparison, without modifying either input"]